 When it rains, it pours- especially in San Marcos, Texas.
 We recently produced two awesome video projects back to back in that city.
 They were both fun to do, but they required very different skill sets.
+We've directed many video productions in San Marcos TX, and love this vibrant city with its winding rivers, beautiful trees and local college scene.

 The first company was a locally-owned distributor, with three big warehouses on the edge of San Marcos.
 They needed demonstrations of specific products for their big industry trade show.
 Our scout trip helped to clarify the options we had for shooting their scripted scenes.
 A back portion of their third warehouse was perfect for setting up a large green screen- plenty of room for lights and cameras and minimal activity.